NoBlanks/Intel-Hackintosh-Modern-Opencore/README.md

 - DRM in Safari and Apple TV+
 - AirDrop
 - Gaming (Seriously don't use this for gaming)
+- Booting versions below 10.12 (not going to bother to fix it)

 # What doesn't work in the 11.4 Beta
 - Sometimes Kernal Panics during boot (run first aid in recovery to fix)